This post may contain affiliate links. Please read my disclosure for more information.

 Donate, sell or trash the things that once served a purpose but do not currently.
 It’s a pretty safe bet if you stopped using something, you’re not suddenly going to start back up again with it.

-And if it isn’t being used, then it can be turned into cash or donated to someone who will use it.
+And if it an item isn’t being used, then it can be turned into cash or donated to someone who will use it.

 By far the most difficult rule to keep if you love stuff.
 You see something pretty or potentially useful.
 It’s only a few dollars, you tell yourself, and it will really give you a lift.
 Why not?